stacksgov/sips/considerations/technical.md

 ---

-_If this CAB interests you and you wish to join the effort, please reach out to @jennymith and @Hero-Gamer or Steering Committee members @jcnelson and @GinaAbrams_
+_If this CAB interests you and you wish to join the effort, please reach out to @will-corcoran and @Hero-Gamer or Steering Committee members @jcnelson and @GinaAbrams_